rokkro/tmat/README.md

 6. If a face is found, the image is then uploaded and run through the Kairos emotion API.
 7. Data from the detection and emotion API are inserted into the current document under `face` : (`detect` and `emotion`)
 8. When the final image is processed, `ta-image.jpg` is deleted.
 9. Occasionally, the Kairos API will return facial detection data, but not emotion data.
+10. The older the collection, the more dead profile pic links.

   #### CSV Export
 1. Column headings are manually defined within the `headers` list in `export.py`.